wojciech-kulik/xcodebuild.nvim/README.md

 ### 📋 Logs Panel Key Bindings

-- Press `o` on a failed test (in summary section) to jump to failing place.
+- Press `o` on a failed test in the summary section to jump to the failing location
 - Press `q` to close the panel.

+### 🧪 Test Explorer Key Bindings

+- Press `o` on a test name to jump to the implementation.
+- Press `[` to jump to the previous failed test.
+- Press `]` to jump to the next failed test.
+- Press `q` to close the Test Explorer.

 ### 🚥 Lualine Integration